Mighty Morphin Power Rangers: The Movie: Critical response

+The film received mixed reviews from critics, who praised its action sequences and performances, but felt that it was nothing more than a longer episode of the series with better special effects, pointing to the plot and screenplay as the main faults.

 On the review aggregator website Rotten Tomatoes, 30% of 40 critics gave the film a positive review, with an average rating of 4.3/10.
 The site's critics consensus reads, "For better and for worse -- too often the latter -- Mighty Morphin Power Rangers: The Movie captures the thoroughly strange aesthetic of the television series that inspired it."
 Metacritic gave the film a weighted average score of 40 out of 100, based on reviews from 21 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Kevin Thomas of the Los Angeles Times thought it was characterized by "a barrage of spectacular special effects, a slew of fantastic monsters, a ferociously funny villain—and, most important, a refreshing lack of pretentiousness."
 Thomas lauded director Bryan Spicer for raising the quality of production values for a feature film adaptation of the TV series while maintaining a likable "comic-book look and sense of wonder" and wholesome high school characters parents would approve of.

 Caryn James of The New York Times thought that story-wise, it resembles multiple episodes of the television series strung together with slightly better special effects, and that the result was loud, headache-inducing and boring for adults, but that children would enjoy it.
 James further stated that too much of its running time is spent showing the Rangers without their powers.
 Roger Ebert gave it only half a star out of a possible four stars, saying that it is "as close as you can get to absolute nothing and still have a product to project on the screen," comparing it to synthetic foods in brightly marketed packaging with no nutritional content.
 He felt that the characters, with the exception of Ivan Ooze ("curious that, 6 thousand years ago, he would have had an English name"), lacked personalities, and that the scenes of monsters rampaging through the city hearkened back to the worst Japanese monster films.
 Mick LaSalle of the San Francisco Chronicle found the fights "only adequately choreographed," called the battle in the climax "a complete disaster" and stating that it made no sense in timing, that protagonists were not very intelligent, and the actors playing them unremarkable.

 Other media

 Video games

-Mighty Morphin Power Rangers: The Movie (video game) based on the film was released for four different platforms the Super NES, Sega Genesis, Game Boy, and Game Gear.
+Mighty Morphin Power Rangers: The Movie based on the film was released for four different platforms the Super NES, Sega Genesis, Game Boy, and Game Gear.